 During a tDCS session, electrodes are placed on your scalp, delivering a low electrical current.
 It’s painless and typically lasts between 20-30 minutes.
 You may feel a slight tingling sensation during the session.

-Side effects of tDCS are rare but may include mild skin irritation or tingling at the electrode site.
+Side effects of tDCS treatment are rare but may include mild skin irritation or tingling at the electrode site.
 These effects usually subside shortly after the session. tDCS is generally considered safe with minimal risk.